walmartlabs/lacinia/docs/resolve/overview.rst

 of the resolved value.

-When the ``:resolve`` key for a field is not specified, a default resolver is provided automatically; this default resolver simply expects the resolved value to be a map containing a key that exactly matches the field name.
+When the ``:resolve`` key for a field is not specified, a default resolver is provided automatically; this default resolver simply expects the container resolved value to be a map containing a key that exactly matches the field name.

 It is even possible to customize this default field resolver, as an option passed to